CEDStandards/CEDS-IDS/README.md

 ### Upgrading your CEDS IDS

-We will provide rerunable scripts to incrementally upgrade your IDS between compatible, incompatible, and alignment versions of the CEDS IDS.
-Upgrade scripts will be rerunable to make it safe and easy to perform upgrades.
+We will provide re-runnable scripts to incrementally upgrade your IDS between compatible, incompatible, and alignment versions of the CEDS IDS.
+Upgrade scripts will be re-runnable to make it safe and easy to perform upgrades.
 Upgrade scripts contain CEDS metadata and reference table inserts and updates.

 1. Make sure you know what version of the CEDS IDS you are working with.
 2. Open the appropriate upgrade script at /src/upgrade using your preferred SQL client.